olikarasin/RBTrees-in-OCaml/RBTree.md

 3. If both checks pass, the tree is valid; otherwise, it is not.

 This method efficiently validates the tree by combining these checks during a single traversal of the tree, making it  O(n)  in time complexity for a tree with  n  nodes.

-For more information, check out our project's [GitHub Repo](https://github.com/JeremiasZimmerman213/COMP302-RBTree-Project)